digitalsparky/jekyll-minifier/README.md

 Requires Ruby 2.3+

-Minifies HTML, XML, CSS, and Javascript both inline and as separate files utilising yui-compressor and htmlcompressor.
+Minifies HTML, XML, CSS, JSON and JavaScript both inline and as separate files utilising yui-compressor and htmlcompressor.

 This was created due to the previous minifier (jekyll-press) not being CSS3 compatible, which made me frown.